How to read scientific papers quickly (and effectively organize them for a literature review)

 I’ll be honest here: The first dozen papers of a new subject will be a grind.
 But it gets easier, I promise!
 When you find yourself blasting through the “template” introduction and recognizing citations you’ve already read, you know you’re close to being an expert.
 At this point, if you’re struggling to understand a new paper in the field, it’s likely the authors’ fault, not yours.

 Later on I’ll reference our journal article notes template, which I used to synthesize notes for my literature review.
-Go ahead now and open it in Google Drive where you can download and edit it for free - no email collection or strings attached.
-See the image below for the format:
+Go ahead now and open it in Google Drive where you can download and edit it for free.
+We just ask that you drop your email so that we can stay in touch on new helpful resources and awesome new tools for scientists.

 How do you read scientific papers effectively?